 • A fall onto the outstretched hand, forcing the arm backward above the head

-• lifting heavy objects
+• Lifting heavy objects

 Moreover, imaging may also be inaccurate in diagnosing a SLAP tear.
 Usually, X-ray and ultrasound are normal.
-However, an MRI scan can show a tear of the top of the labrum and thickening and swelling of the biceps tendon.
+However, an MRI scan can show a tear at the top of the labrum and thickening and swelling of the biceps tendon.

 How do you know a SLAP tear is the cause of your shoulder pain?

-Other conditions, such as rotator cuff tendonitis and shoulder joint arthritis, mimic a SLAP tear.
+Other conditions, such as rotator cuff tendonitis and Shoulder joint arthritis, mimic a SLAP tear.
 Also, just because you have a SLAP tear on MRI doesn’t mean you have pain coming from the tear.
 Many people above the age of 35 years have a SLAP tear on imaging, even without shoulder pain.

-Treatment of SLAP lesion of shoulder
+Treatment of SLAP lesion of Shoulder

 Picture of slap tear